illinois-cs241/illinois-cs241.github.io/shell.md

 echo hello
 ```

-It is good practice to flush the standard output stream before the fork to be able to correctly display the output.
+Tip: It is good practice to flush the standard output stream before the fork to be able to correctly display the output.
+This will also prevent duplicate printing from the child process.

 :bangbang: Please read the disclaimer at the top of the page!
 We don't want to have to give any failing grades. :bangbang: